neurodata/marp-poster-template/README.md

     ...
 }
 ```
  where `<local-relative-path>` is the path relative to the folder that you have open in VSCode.
-Alternatively, you can add the path to `Preferences -> Settings` then search `Markdown › Marp: Themes`
+Alternatively, you can add the path to `Preferences -> Settings` in the field called `Markdown › Marp: Themes`

 - Add the following header to your poster file (`.md`):